blrunner/tajo-udf/README.md

     mvn clean install -DskipTests

+If you want to add new UDF, the prefix of your package name must be ``org.apache.tajo.engine.function``.

 ## Deploying UDFs
 * Copy the UDF jar file into ``$TAJO_HOME/lib`` on all nodes
 * Restart Tajo cluster.